gcode-de/mealwheel/README.md

   - Orchestrating all the data fetching, filter logic and API routes accessing MongoDB
   - Drag and Drop functionality to assign recipes to a different day in the planner
   - using the OpenAI API to categorize ingredients on the fly
+  - separating household data from a user data at a rather late stage of the app development in order to provide some helpful community features
 - **Creating an app people actually want to use:**
   Some of our excitement for this project came from us actually wanting to use it once it would be finished.
   We actively asked friends and family for their input on how to streamline the UX and on what features to include (or maybe delete again).